SAP-samples/teched2022-IN261/exercises/ex1/README.md

-# Exercise 1 - Explore Standard Events in SAP S/4HANA Cloud
+# Exercise 1 - Explore Standard Events in SAP S/4HANA Cloud (optional)

 We will look for and at Business Partner events on the SAP API Business Hub and will see how to enable these events in SAP S/4HANA.